featured image

 The Hidden Tax on Generative AI Workflows

-• Flexible Combination Strategies: Users choose between two generation modes.
-Cartesian mode produces the full combinatorial matrix of all parameter values, ideal for exhaustive exploration.
+Dedicated input nodes for integers, floats, strings, combo selections, and seeds let users define ranges using an expressive shorthand: range syntax, comma-separated lists, wildcard references.
+From there, users choose how to generate combinations.
+Cartesian mode produces the full matrix of all parameter values, which is ideal for exhaustive exploration.
 Linear zip mode pairs values index-by-index with cycling, producing a curated run without the exponential cost of every permutation.

-• Embedded Metadata for Every Output: Each saved image carries a structured JSON payload describing the exact parameter combination that produced it, alongside an A1111-compatible parameter string.
-The outputs are self-documenting — meaning results remain interpretable weeks after the run, with no external log to maintain.
+Once all iterations complete, the grid compositor assembles a labeled comparison image automatically.
+Two-parameter sweeps produce a proper 2D matrix with axis labels; single-axis sweeps produce a linear strip.
+Each saved image also carries a structured JSON payload with the exact parameter combination that produced it, alongside an A1111-compatible parameter string — so results stay interpretable weeks after the run, without any external log to maintain.

 The Stack